Cottam power stations: Gas turbines

-Each unit consisted of two Rolls-Royce Avon RA29 Stage 6A (1533) gas generators in parallel feeding hot gas into an English Electric Co. ltd., two stage turbine which drove a 25MW alternator.
-The exhaust gasses were passed into independent metal stacks, each 106.68m (350 feet) in height.
-The plant which was normally left un-attended could be run up to full load in a little under two minutes.
-These gas turbines were decommissioned on the arrival of the CCGT installation at Cottam Power Station.
+Each unit consisted of two Rolls-Royce Avon RA29 Stage 6A (1533) gas generators in parallel feeding hot gas into an English Electric two stage turbine which drove a 25 MW alternator.
+The exhaust gasses were passed into independent metal stacks, each 106.68 m (350 feet) in height.
+The plant – which was normally left un-attended – could be run up to full load in a little under two minutes.
+These gas turbines were decommissioned on the arrival of the CCGT installation at Cottam power station.